oobecomau/desktop.gov.au/docs/blueprint/platform.md

 As Defender for Identity is reliant upon the Defender for Identity portal and the Defender for Identity sensors, firewall ports are required to be opened to allow communication between infrastructure (Domain Controllers and standalone servers) and Defender for Identity.
 These port configurations are updated frequently and are available online from Microsoft ([Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity Sensor](https://docs.microsoft.com/en-au/defender-for-identity/configure-proxy), [Microsoft Defender for Identity prerequisites](https://docs.microsoft.com/en-au/defender-for-identity/prerequisites)).

 It is important to note the traffic between the client and the Defender for Identity portal offering is TLS1.2 encrypted.
-Configuration will occur on the proxy, external gateway and local infrastructure servers of the Agency as required.
+Configuration will occur on the proxy, external gateway and local infrastructure servers of the organisation as required.

 Firewall rules and proxy allow lists will be implemented as part of the Defender for Identity solution.

 - Defender for Identity service location – As mentioned previously, Defender for Identity data centres are deployed in the United States, Europe, and Asia.
-The Agency's Defender for Identity instance will be created in the data centre that is geographically closest to the Agency's Azure AD service.
+The organisation's Defender for Identity instance will be created in the data centre that is geographically closest to the organisation's Azure AD service.
 This will assist in determining which service location to utilise for generating allow lists.
 For Azure AD tenants located in Australia, Defender for Identity will be created in Asia.
 - Maximal security and data privacy – Defender for Identity cloud services use certificate based mutual authentication for communication between Defender for Identity cloud backend and all Defender for Identity sensors.
-To make the authentication process seamless as possible if the Agency's environment utilises SSL inspection then the inspection should be configured for mutual authentication.
+To make the authentication process seamless as possible if the organisation's environment utilises SSL inspection then the inspection should be configured for mutual authentication.

 Further details on the firewall configuration for the solution can be found in the [Hybrid - Network Configuration ABAC](../../as-built-as-configured/hybrid-network-configuration).